JuliaDynamics/NetworkDynamics.jl/docs/src/getting_started_with_network_dynamics.md

 # [Network diffusion](@id getting_started)

 This introductory example explains the use of the basic types and constructors in NetworkDynamics.jl by modeling a simple diffusion on an undirected network.
+A corresponding `IJulia` [notebook](https://github.com/FHell/NetworkDynamics.jl/tree/master/examples) is available on GitHub.

 ## Theoretical background